c-kehler/elm-todo/README.md

 3. Add a checkbox to each TODO element
 4. Count total number of todo tasks
 5. Conditionally apply css on checked items
-6. Count the number of unchecked items
+6. Fix the `countIncomplete` function to return the number of tasks that are unchecked

-bonus.
-Get `filterView` to compile
+- Bonus: Get `filterView` to compile